glenn2223/ExpressionBuilder/README.md

 For a full list of changes and previous revisions, see the [Change Log](ExpressionBuilder/ChangeLog.md)

 ## Suggestions & Issues
-Please, feel free to leave comments and to place issues if you find errors or realize there is any missing feature.
+Feel free to leave comments, and to place issues, if you find errors or realize there is any missing feature.

 # How to use it
 Let us imagine we have classes like this...